caprenter/bingley-music-town/docs/_organisations/friends_of_myrtle_park.md

-  river walk under the canopy of the trees leads straight into Bingley. \n\nThe park is a generous host to popular, events such as the Bingley Show and welcoming runners every Saturday morning for the 5k parkrun. \n\nIn short, it brings such diverse pleasure to our lives. \n\nHelp us maintain and nurture this wonderful place!"
+  river walk under the canopy of the trees leads straight into Bingley. \n\nThe park is a generous host to popular, events such as the Bingley Show and welcoming runners every Saturday morning for the 5k parkrun. \n\nIn short, it brings such diverse pleasure to our lives. \n\nHelp us maintain and nurture this wonderful place!\n"
 permalink: "/organisations/friends_of_myrtle_park.html"
 layout: org_page
 ---